Tutorial: Retrieval-Augmented Generation (RAG)¶

 print(response.response)

-In Linux, "high memory" and "low memory" refer to different regions of the system's memory address space, particularly in the context of 32-bit architectures. - **Low Memory**: This typically refers to the first 896 MB of memory in a 32-bit system.
-The kernel can directly access this memory without any special handling.
-It is used for kernel data structures and for user processes.
-The low memory region is crucial for the kernel's operation, as it allows for efficient memory management and access. - **High Memory**: This refers to memory above the 896 MB threshold in a 32-bit system.
-The kernel cannot directly access this memory; instead, it must use special mechanisms to map it into the kernel's address space when needed.
-High memory is often used for user processes and can be allocated dynamically, but it requires additional overhead for the kernel to manage.
-In 64-bit systems, the distinction between high and low memory is less relevant, as the addressable memory space is significantly larger, and the kernel can access most of the memory directly.
+In Linux, "high memory" and "low memory" refer to different regions of the system's memory address space, particularly in the context of 32-bit architectures. - **Low Memory**: This typically refers to the memory that is directly accessible by the kernel.
+In a 32-bit system, this is usually the first 896 MB of RAM (from 0 to 896 MB).
+The kernel can directly map this memory, making it faster for the kernel to access and manage.
+Low memory is used for kernel data structures and for user processes that require direct access to memory. - **High Memory**: This refers to the memory above the low memory limit, which is not directly accessible by the kernel in a 32-bit system.
+This area is typically above 896 MB.
+The kernel cannot directly access this memory without using special mechanisms, such as mapping it into the kernel's address space when needed.
+High memory is used for user processes that require more memory than what is available in low memory.
+In summary, low memory is directly accessible by the kernel, while high memory requires additional steps for the kernel to access it, especially in 32-bit systems.
+In 64-bit systems, this distinction is less significant as the kernel can address a much larger memory space directly.

 Notice how the variable names we specified in the signature defined our input and output argument names and their role.